-Before asking “how to invest in blockchain,” it’s important to know what the cryptocurrency is first.
-As mentioned above, blockchain is technology that enabled the digital currency bitcoin to be safe and transferable.
-The story more or less starts in 2008, when Satoshi Nakamoto published a paper detailing bitcoin and its ability for two people or companies to transfer payments without the need for a financial institution.
-To guarantee the payment a blockchain ledger was created, connecting the transactions to a digital signature.
-This was then verified by complex algorithms allowing the new currency to be trusted.
+Before exploring how to invest in blockchain, it’s important to know its origins.
+The story more or less starts in 2008, when Satoshi Nakamoto published a paper on bitcoin and the idea for two people or companies to transfer payments without the need for a third-party financial institution.

-A blockchain begins with a genesis block which births other blocks, or bundles of transactions.
+A blockchain begins with a genesis block that births other blocks, or bundles of transactions.
 The parent block is always the previous block.
-The ‘tip’ or ‘top’ is the most recently added.
-Then, the chain becomes fossilized under layers of children and subsequent generations of grandchildren.
+The “tip” or “top” is the most recently added.
+The chain then becomes fossilized under layers of children and subsequent generations of grandchildren.

 How to invest in blockchain

 As blockchain technology continues to grow there will be many opportunities for investors.
 Blockchain is not a physical asset that can be purchased, so many are turning to other ways of getting exposure — here we run through two main options for how to invest in blockchain.

 Stocks — Investing in stocks is the obvious place to start when thinking of how to invest in blockchain.
 Below are just a few for investors to choose from.
 For a more exhaustive list, click here.

 - 360 Blockchain (CSE:CODE) — A company that invests exclusively in blockchain-based technology.

 - Atlas Cloud Enterprises (CSE:AKE) — This firm has a cryptocurrency-mining operation in Washington.
 It is focused on cheap electricity via industrial power, which it says will allow it to grow at a lower cost than its competitors.